Jump to a Section in this Article:

-Bad breath (clinically termed halitosis) is most commonly the result of poor dental hygiene and can be worsened by certain habits (such as smoking or tobacco use) or through the consumption of odorous foods such as onions, garlic, coffee, alcohol, dairy products, orange juice, and soda can also contribute to bad breath.
+Bad breath (clinically termed halitosis) is most commonly the result of poor dental hygiene and can be worsened by certain habits such as smoking or tobacco use.
+Consumption of odorous foods such as onions, garlic, coffee, alcohol, dairy products, orange juice, and soda can also contribute to bad breath.

-However, other lesser known causes of bad breath may also stem from underlying health problems which are listed below.
+However, other lesser known causes of bad breath may also stem from underlying health problems.

 Statistics about Bad Breath

-Of that 35 to 45 percent, 80 million of those are Americans who spend over $10 billion on oral hygiene products (e.g., mints, gum, mouthwashes, toothpaste, etc.) to combat bad breath each year.
+In America alone, 80 million people spend over $10 billion on oral hygiene products (mints, gum, mouthwashes, toothpaste, etc.) to combat bad breath each year.

 Bad breath sufferers are 60% more likely to suffer from stress, while 57% of bad breath sufferers report feelings of depression due to their condition.

 Bad Breath & Oral Hygiene

 While only your doctor or dentist can determine the cause and treatment of your bad breath, there are measures you can take to combat halitosis.
 Good oral hygiene practices and visiting a dentist every six months can dramatically reduce the risk of tooth decay, gum disease, unsightly plaque build-up and tonsil stone formation (tonsilloliths).
 In addition, regularly brushing teeth and using a non-alcoholic mouthwash to prevent oral anaerobic bacteria build-up in between dental visits will help keep breath consistently smelling fresh and tasting clean.